longevity-genie/just-agents/README.md

 - Support for various LLM models through litellm
 - Chain of Thought reasoning with function calls

+## Examples

+We provide examples of using Just Agents for various tasks in the [examples](examples) directory, including:

+* basic - basic examples of using Just Agents
+* coding - generating and executing code and commands (note: require docker to be installed)
+* tools - tools used by examples
+* multiagent - multiagent examples

 # How it works

 We use litellm library to interact with LLMs.
+LLMSession class is a thin wrapper around litellm that allows you to interact with varios LLMs and add function as tools that it can call.
+Agent classes either inherit or use LLMSession inside of them and also inherit from just_serialization class which allows you to save and load agents to yaml files.

+## ChatAgent

 The `ChatAgent` class is the core of our library.
 It represents an agent with a specific role, goal, and task.
 Here's a simple example of two agents talking to each other.

 ```python
 from dotenv import load_dotenv